I first heard about objectives and key results (OKRs) in 2008.

 O: Increase flu vaccines rate among patients older than 60 by 50% year-over-year

 - KR 1: Design, publish, and distribute flu vaccines informational fliers

 - KR 2: Produce and launch flu awareness video on the website

 - KR 3: Train 100% of staff on flu risks and vaccines and make sure they discuss it during meetings with senior patients

-Communication service website, Weekdone, offers a page where you can find many examples of OKRs split by departments and company levels.
+Weekdone, an internal comms service for teams, has a database where you can find many examples of OKRs split by departments and company levels.
 It should provide you with additional inspiration.

 Reporting on progress using effective OKR templates